-Close to the steering wheel, you will find a Coast Guard city Information metal tag indicating the maximum weight and people capacity of your boat.
-If you have a stern drive boat, the tag will also designate the maximum horsepower capacity.
+Close to the steering wheel, you will find a Coast Guard capacity Information metal tag indicating the maximum weight and people capacity of your boat.
+If you have an outboard or Grady Drive boat, the tag will also designate the maximum horsepower capacity.
 You and your passengers will be in jeopardy and your warranty void if either of these requirements are exceeded.